rome/tools/website/src/_includes/docs/cli-commands.md

 Only include files that were changed between the specified `branch/commit`.
 This can be useful for performance in large projects.

-If the `branch/commit` is ommitted then we default to the default branch, either `main` or `master`. ie. `rome check --changed` is equivalent to `rome check --changed main`.
+If the `branch/commit` is omitted then we default to the default branch, either `main` or `master`. ie. `rome check --changed` is equivalent to `rome check --changed main`.

 #### `rome config`